 - Do not leave you pet outside unsupervised.

-by Debbie Winkler CABC; CPDT & Dee Ruck BA; MPA
+Two articles by Debbie Winkler CABC; CPDT & Dee Ruck BA; MPA

 BARCS depends on its rescue partners to help save lives.
 We believe that it is important to work closely with all types of rescue groups to help more animals find their forever homes.